-Hey there, I'm Chris.
-I just finished my last semester at UC Berkeley where I studied Political Science and Geography.
-Now I'm trying to travel a bit before things get too crazy.
+Hey friends!
+I'm Chris, I'm originally from California, but the last few years I've been traveling around a bit, living / working / studying in Southeast Asia and Washington, DC.
+I'm trying to travel a bit before things get too crazy.
 I absolutely love travel and learn about the world (Its a great place, isn't it?).
 I want to end up doing work overseas in the future.
 In my free time I love to socialize and meet people, and talk about politics.
 If you're looking for somebody to have a political debate with, you've found the right guy.
 Even if I don't know anything about your country's politics, I'd love to learn about it.

 I like to cook and would be happy to cook something for you.
 It's a goal of mine to always improve my cooking skills.
 If you feel you can teach me anything about food or cooking, I'd love to hear it.
 I'm always open to new foods.
+I've tried balut in Cambodia, Kopi lawak in Vietnam, grasshoppers in Mexico, and frogs' legs in the Philippines.
+I'm always looking to add more to that list.
 I absolutely love spicy foods.
 Indian and Thai food are great.
 I'm a huge fan of Italian food as well.

 I'm really into beer.
 I love darker beers and anything with a strong flavor.
 Belgian doubles and triples are great, and IPAs never fail to satisfy.
 Stouts and Porters are also always a treat.
 I'd love to have a beer with anybody who has the time.